AdeBabs1/Business-Analytics/README.md

 **Title** : [Nike Retail Partners Dashboard 2022](https://github.com/AdeBabs1/dataanalytics)

-**Description** : This shows an overview of sales from NIKE Retail partners in 2022
+**Description** : This shows an overview of sales from NIKE Retail partners in 2022.
+This project provides a comprehensive overview of NIKE's retail partner sales performance in 2022.
+Using Excel for data cleaning, transformation, and initial analysis, and Power BI for dynamic visualizations and insights, this project highlights key sales trends, revenue distribution, and partner performance.
+The dashboard includes metrics such as total sales, regional performance breakdowns, top-performing products, and seasonal trends, offering valuable business intelligence for decision-making.

 ![NIKEDASHBOARD](NIKEDASHBOARD.PNG)